 Most of the techniques of a shaman are particular to the individual or culture.
 This includes what techniques modern shamans use for a modern culture.
 Whether a rattle or a drum is used is not considered an essential difference for effectiveness.
 The shaman must do what ever he or she finds effective to call forth the energy for healing.
 Whatever the shaman does to shift his consciousness, must only achieve the results of shifting consciousness.
 The trappings of what the shaman does is comparable to how a star athlete prepares for a game, whether they do calisthenics to prepare, or simply rub their lucky sock, these preparations are just the trappings around the work itself.
 Once again it is the results that measure the skill level.

-Therefore, there can be a wide variety of tools and techniques used by shamans, although certain tools/techniques appear frequently.
-Percussion instruments such as rattles or drums, plants, water, stones, fires, and singing often accompany shamanic work – but what is specifically used will vary with the shaman, who must achieve the shift of consciousness, receive information being communicated, and be able to direct the healing by whatever means are most effective for him or her.
-The same applies to whether the shaman uses hawk medicine or bear medicine, although all of these things may change the texture or feel of the shamanic work, one is not better than another.
+There can be a wide variety of tools and techniques used by shamans, although certain tools/techniques appear frequently.
+Percussion instruments such as drums or rattles, plants, water, stones, fires, and singing often accompany shamanic work.
+What is specifically used will vary with the shaman, who must achieve the shift of consciousness, receive information being communicated, and be able to direct the healing by whatever means are most effective for him or her.
+The same applies to whether the shaman uses hawk medicine or bear medicine.
+Although all of these things may change the texture or feel of the shamanic work, one is not better than another.